shreyas-satish/worldview/README.md

 ```

-The first layer in the layers object will be shown by default.
+The first layer in the layers object, in this case OpenStreetMap, will be shown by default.

-The worldview object created wraps the [OpenLayers.Map](http://dev.openlayers.org/docs/files/OpenLayers/Map-js.html) object and can be accessed :
+The worldview object created, wraps the [OpenLayers.Map](http://dev.openlayers.org/docs/files/OpenLayers/Map-js.html) object and can be accessed :

 ```javascript
   var olMap = worldview.map;